ropensci-review-tools/pkgcheck-action/CONTRIBUTING.md

 as [best practices for submitting pull requests](http://r-pkgs.org/git.html#pr-make) in the R packages book by Hadley Wickham and Jenny Bryan.

-`octolog` uses the [the commonly used tidyverse style guide](https://style.tidyverse.org/syntax.html#spacing).
+`pkgcheck-action` uses the [the commonly used tidyverse style guide](https://style.tidyverse.org/syntax.html#spacing).
 Tools like [`styler`](https://styler.r-lib.org/) and [`lintr`](https://github.com/r-lib/lintr) can make it easier to adhere to this style.

 All(75%+) new code should be covered by unit test using [`testthat`](https://testthat.r-lib.org/index.html) 3rd edition.